-Federal National Mortgage Association (OTC:FNMA) and Federal Home Loan Mortgage Corp (OTC:FMCC) shares are rocking Thursday after the Treasury Department and the Federal Housing Finance Agency announced that Fannie Mae and Freddie Mac will be allowed to retain a portion of their income to start building up a capital cushion.
+Federal National Mortgage Association FNMA and Federal Home Loan Mortgage Corp FMCC shares are rocking Thursday after the Treasury Department and the Federal Housing Finance Agency announced that Fannie Mae and Freddie Mac will be allowed to retain a portion of their income to start building up a capital cushion.
 The announcement comes on the heels of tax reform legislation that could put Fannie and Freddie at risk of deferred tax asset write-downs.

 Let The Capitalization Begin